Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/TreeEngine.rst

 Profiling
 =========

-The hardware resources are listed in the following table (from Vivado 18.3 report).
+The hardware resources are listed in the following table (from AMD Vivado |trade| 18.3 report).

 .. table:: Table 1 Hardware resources
     :align: center